ch3wyb01/becca-news/README.md

 ### Run the app:
 - the command `npm start` runs the app in the development mode, typically on http://localhost:3000

-The page will reload when you make changes
+The page will reload when you make changes.\
 You may also see any lint errors in the console.